AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 Also, the things that you can monitor seems pretty similar as Great Expectations (e.g. min-max value, data freshness).
 It's probably not designed for machine learning purpose, I don't see ML mentioned anywhere on their homepage (same as Great Expectations).

 **EDIT:** Turns out they some basic metrics like MAPE, RMSE, etc. and time series based check too (e.g. seasonality), but still feels pretty limited and not convincing enough for me.
-Further more, [that page](https://docs.soda.io/sodacl-reference/anomaly-detection) mentioned they're deprecating it in favor of something else, and they just bought NannyML recently.
+Further more, [that page](https://docs.soda.io/sodacl-reference/anomaly-detection) mentioned they're deprecating it and they just bought NannyML recently, so I guess they will switch to that eventually.

-## Whylogs (by WhyLabs)
+## Whylogs (and WhyLabs)

 From what I've understood, whylogs is the metrics calculator/comparer, and WhyLabs is the dashboard used to show those metrics more conveniently.
 You can use whylogs without WhyLabs.